warmcat/libwebsockets/lib/secure-streams/README.md

 the client sends a lot of data without any flow control, this may need to be correspondingly large.
 Default is 32KB.

+### `attr_priority`

+A number between 0 (normal priority) and 6 (very high priority).
+7 is also possible, but requires CAP_NET_ADMIN on Linux and is reserved for network administration packets.
+Normally default priority is fine, but under some conditions when transporting over IP packets, you may want to control the IP packet ToS priority for the streamtype by using this.

+### `attr_low_latency`

+This is a flag indicating that the streamtype packets should be transported in a way that results in lower latency where there is a choice.
+For IP packets, this sets the ToS "low delay" flag on packets from this streamtype.

+### `attr_high_throughput`

+This is a flag indicating that this streamtype should be expected to produce bulk content that requires high throughput.
+For IP packets, this sets the ToS "high throughput" flag on packets from this streamtype.

+### `attr_high_reliability`

+This is a flag indicating that extra efforts should be made to deliver packets from this streamtype where possible.
+For IP packets, this sets the ToS "high reliability" flag on packets from this streamtype.

+### `attr_low_cost`

+This is a flag indicating that packets from this streamtype should be routed as inexpensively as possible by trading off latency and reliability where there is a choice.
+For IP packets, this sets the ToS "low cost" flag on packets from this streamtype.

 ### `metadata`

 This allows declaring basically dynamic symbol names to be used by the streamtype,